 #2 – MACD + Money Flow Index

-Therefore, we stay with our position until the signal line of the MACD breaks the slower MA in the opposite direction.
+Therefore, we stay with our position until the signal line of the MACD breaks the trigger line in the opposite direction.
 The below image illustrates this strategy:

-We hold our position until the MACD lines cross in a bearish direction as shown in the red circle on the MACD.
-This position brought us gains equal to $0.60 (60 cents) per share for about 6 hours of work.
+We hold our position until the MACD lines cross in a bearish direction as shown by the red circle on the MACD.
+This position would have brought us profits of 60 cents per share for about 6 hours of work.

 #3 – MACD + TEMA